-- have consent from your parents if you’re 16 or 17 - you’ll need evidence of this when you apply
+- Have consent from your parents if you’re aged 16 or 17 - you will need evidence of this when you apply

 If you’re 16 or 17 and you want to study at an independent school in the UK, you may be eligible for a Child Student visa instead.

 This visa has replaced the Tier 4 (General) student visa.